open-contracting/ocdskit/docs/cli/ocds.rst

 Optional arguments:

---uri URL                             set the release package's ``uri`` to this value --published-date PUBLISHED_DATE       set the release package's ``publishedDate`` to this value --version VERSION                     set the release package's ``version`` to this value
+--size SIZE                           the maximum number of releases per package --uri URL                             set the release package's ``uri`` to this value --published-date PUBLISHED_DATE       set the release package's ``publishedDate`` to this value --version VERSION                     set the release package's ``version`` to this value